 You understand there is a cost and resource requirement to attract new clients

 Attracting and winning new clients to your business costs money and effort.
 If you’re not prepared to use either of these things then attracting and winning new clients to your business is going to be a disappointing ride.

 As a business owner the challenge is to attract the right kinds of clients as cost effectively as you can.
-The metric to measure this is called the client acquisition cost and it’s determined by the cost of your new business development/promotions divided by the number of new clients you attract.
-For example if you spend $6000 on a campaign and it attracts 10 clients who pay for your services, the client acquisition cost is $600.
+The client acquisition cost is the metric to measure this.
+It’s determined by the cost of your new business development promotions divided by the number of new clients you attract.
+For example if you spend $800 on a campaign and it attracts 10 clients who pay for your services, the client acquisition cost is $80.

 Depending on the type of client you’re seeking to attract and the kind of value proposition you offer the client acquisition cost should be considered in your advice and service pricing.
 Different business development efforts will deliver different outcomes of course.
-Referrals are typically seen as a cheaper source of new clients while events traditionally have been seen to be more expensive.
+A cheaper source of new clients are referrals.
+Seminars and events have been a more expensive source of new clients.
 I’ve always believed in a diversified approach to new business development; don’t put all your eggs in one basket.
 It also helps average out the costs too as some efforts will be more expensive than others.

 So let’s do a quick re-cap

 Do you have the right mind set to attract and win new clients?

 - Understand your capacity and new client goal

 - Have a value proposition and service delivery process that works

 - Know what kind of clients you’re seeking to attract